Meet our graduate students!

 Parker Hunt is a first-year graduate student in ceramics.

-Kelsey Meadows is a third-year grad student in ceramics.
+Kelsey Meadows is a graduate teaching assistant in ceramics.
 She holds a BFA in ceramics and sculpture from Frostburg State University.
 Her MA thesis exhibition showcased unglazed ceramic sculptures created after studying objects under the scanning electron microscope.

-Amber Quinn is a third-year grad student in photography.
+Amber Quinn is a master of fine arts candidate in photography.
 She holds a BA in art from University of Montevallo.
 She was the recipient of a grant from The Arts and Humanities Council of Tuscaloosa County for her master of arts thesis exhibition in 2020.

 Meghan Ruyle is a second-year grad student in art history with a concentration in modern and contemporary art, especially in contemporary women artists and gender studies.
 She is enrolled in the museum studies certificate program.